psood708/OS_Scheduling_Algorithms/README.md

 | :-------- | :------- | :-------------------------------- |
 | `body`      | `json` | **Required**. json data of Input from Front-end |

+## Contributing

+To contribute to this project, follow these steps:

+1. Fork this repository.
+2. Create a new branch: `git checkout -b new-feature`.
+3. Make your changes and commit them: `git commit -m 'Add some feature'`
+4. Push to the branch: `git push origin new-feature`
+5. Submit a pull request.

+Please make sure to write descriptive commit messages and to test your changes before submitting the pull request.

 ## Authors
 - [Parth Sood](https://github.com/psood708)